silversunseven/Ansible/learning_RHCSA.md

 eg: to change the users shell:
 `usermod -s /bin/zsh ironman`

+To add a user to a group :
+`usermod -a -G <group> <user>` this APPEND a group to the user

+To replace the groups of a user :
+`usermod -G <group> <user>` this will remove existing groups

 ### Password aging

 Default config : `/etc/login.defs`
+* if you change this file it will be active for any new logins created.
+* Changes to aging and expiration will take affect when the user changes the passwd.
 ```
                               <---Snippet--->
 # Password aging controls: